 Much of that rings true for me.
 I sat through many sermons that warped sex into a self-serving act for men.
 In groups of only males, we were warned about loose women; they would destroy our testimony.
-In contrast, good girls saved themselves for marriage and they were who we should want to marry.
+In contrast, good girls saved themselves for marriage and they were whom we should want to marry.
 There was a sense where we, the guys, were exonerated from having to face the worst consequences of impurity.
 An aspect of “boys will be boys” hung on the edges of the teaching.
-To be sure, while boys being boys wasn’t okay, the cautions were delivered with a subtle wink.
+To be sure, while boys being boys wasn’t okay in that world, the cautions were delivered with a subtle wink.

 So, while I don’t understand completely what it’s like to be a female and sit under this type of teaching, I know what it’s like to be a teenage boy with raging hormones sitting under this teaching.
 Sadly, my response, observation, and experience as a teenage boy confirms much of what The Cut highlights about Klein’s book.

-We were taught that sex is the ultimate prize, and that purity is the means by which we would ultimately maximize the prize’s payout.
+We were taught that sex is the ultimate prize (the “Holy Grail” of sin), and that purity is the means by which we would ultimately maximize that prize’s payout.
 We were also taught that to protect our purity, we should commit to focusing our amorous attentions on “good” girls.
 Those females who would stand as a buttress of purity against our innate male urges – we needed help steering clear of the “boys being boys” impulses, after all.

-Except, as teenage boys with raging hormones, a penchant for immediate gratification, and a complete lack of perspective on time, all we really heard was that sex is the ultimate prize.
+Except, as teenage boys with raging hormones, a penchant for immediate gratification, and a complete lack of perspective on time – at sixteen, waiting for sex until marriage seemed like an eternity we couldn’t survive – all we really heard was that sex is the ultimate prize.
 And we didn’t need to be convinced on that point.

-The thing was, if sex is the ultimate prize, which our lust deceitfully confirmed to be true, then females were the enemy.
+The thing was, if sex is the ultimate prize, which our lust deceitfully told us was true, then females were the enemy.
 I mean, from our perspective, females held the ability to dole out the ultimate prize.
-The fact that they wouldn’t meant they were our enemy.
+Ultimately, they were the ones keeping us from enjoying sex.
+The fact that they wouldn’t grant us access to the prize of sex meant they were our enemy.
 Unwittingly, we were taught to view our female counterparts in a harmful dualistic way.
 Who they were didn’t matter to us; what they could provide us became all important.

 Shamefully, during my teenage years and into my twenties, much of my interaction with females was informed by that mindset: sex is the ultimate prize and getting past females’ defenses was my challenge.
-Sadly, most of the guys I grew up with, worked at Christian camp with, and many at the Christian university I attended had very similar perspectives on sex and females.
-The sad irony is that the purity culture unwittingly steered young men into the perspective of the sexual revolution.
+Sadly, most of the guys I grew up with, worked at Christian camp with, and attended a Christian university with me had very similar perspectives on sex and females.
+Even those guys who accepted the teaching and “faithfully” remained “pure” until marriage entered their honeymoon night with the self-serving, consumer belief that they had finally gained that prize.
+What their new bride could give was more important than the bride herself.
+The sad irony is that the purity movement unwittingly steers young men into an idolatrous, consumerist perspective of sex.

 All of this, of course, raises the question of how and what should we be teaching our children about sex?